 Your cat can survive with cataracts.
 Your cat will use its other senses to detect the surroundings.
-If you are concerned, or if they are causing distress, cataracts can be removed surgically.
+Cataracts can be removed surgically.

-Blepharitis is the scientific term for chronic inflammation in the eyelid.
-The issue will begin with irritation.
-This may come from a trapped foreign object or insect bite.
-If the initial problem is ignored and left untreated, the cat will develop blepharitis.
+Blepharitis is the scientific name for chronic inflammation of the eyelid.
+The issue will begin with irritation, which may come from a trapped foreign object or insect bite.

-Your cat’s eyelid will become dry and flaky.
-It may also start to leak pus.
+Your cat’s eyelid will become dry, flaky, and may start to leak pus.
 In addition, a cat’s eyelid will swell significantly.
 This will eventually leave the cat unable to open its eye.

-Treatment for blepharitis is conducted at home.
-Soak a cotton pad in warm water and compress it to a cat’s eye for fifteen minutes.
-If you repeat this daily, the swelling will calm.
+Treatment for blepharitis is usually performed at home.
+Soak a cotton pad in warm water and hold it next to the cat’s eye for 15 minutes.
+If you repeat this daily, the swelling will start to calm down.

 You may still need to treat the underlying cause of your cat’s blepharitis.
 Your cat may have developed an eye infection through the initial irritation.
 This will typically require antibiotic eye drops.